 Below, on the river Styx, Chiron guided his rusty skiff to the eastern shore.
-Kore held onto the rail and lowered herself down, pulling her knees into her chest as the interior of the earth whispered all around her.
+Kore held onto the rail and lowered herself down, pulling her knees into her chest, as the interior of the earth whispered all around her.

-Up ahead bronze gates swung open as Cerberus howled into the gloom, and the horses slowed to a trot.
+Up ahead, bronze gates swung open, as Cerberus howled into the gloom, and the horses slowed to a trot.
 Hades outstretched his hand to her, but she did not accept it, and he turned away.
 However, not wishing to be left alone, she followed his steps.

-Eternal lamps lined the marble walls.
-Resembling the night sky shot through with slithers of crystal and gold.
-Up ahead a stream of pale light pooled on the floor.
-A single golden thread dangling there, until, only a moment later, it fell inanimate onto the ground.
-As from the abyss, Thanatos, God of countless griefs, son of Erebos and Nyx, soared upwards on silver pinions.
+Eternal lamps lined the marble walls, resembling the night sky, shot through with slithers of crystal and gold.
+Up ahead, a stream of pale light pooled on the floor, a single golden thread dangling there until, only a moment later, it fell inanimate onto the ground.
+As from the abyss, Thanatos, god of countless griefs, son of Erebos and Nyx, soared upwards on silver pinions.

 “What was that?”
 She asked him, but he did not answer.
-For he knew that Atrapos had cut another thread with her shears, thus causing the god of death to rise to the surface.
+For, he knew that Atrapos had cut another thread with her shears, thus causing the god of death to rise to the surface.

-To the left and right stood the gates of ivory and horn.
-A veil hung from both, which the Oneiroi; the dark winged spirits of dreams, passed through like a flock of bats.
-Kore closed her eyes and followed him deeper into the descending passageway.
+To the left and right, stood the gates of ivory and horn.
+A veil hung from both, which the Oneiroi, the dark-winged spirits of dreams, passed through, like a flock of bats.
+Kore closed her eyes, and followed him deeper into the descending passageway.
 The walls pressed in on her.
-Subterranean streams rushed through her ears, as shadows clawed at her eyes and she collapsed.
+Subterranean streams rushed through her ears, as shadows clawed at her eyes, and she collapsed.

-Many hours passed until she awoke.
+Many hours passed, until she awoke.
 Looking about her, she saw that she lay in a bed of onyx.
-Turning towards the window she saw him stood, staff in hand.
-His scaled leather and metal armour adding to his cold demeanour.
+Turning towards the window, she saw him standing, staff in hand, his scaled leather and metal armour adding to his cold demeanour.

 “Would you like something to eat?”